Tripelennamine

 Medical Uses

-Tripelennamine is indicated for the symptomatic treatment of various allergic conditions:
+Tripelennamine is mainly used for symptomatic relief of various allergic conditions, including:

-- Allergic Rhinitis: Relieves symptoms like sneezing, runny nose, nasal itching, and watery eyes.
+• Seasonal and Perennial Allergic Rhinitis: Reduces sneezing, runny nose, nasal itching, and watery eyes.

 Dosage